 Cassandra Jacobs, Assistant Professor of Linguistics

 Jean-Pierre Koenig, Professor of Linguistics

-Rohini Shihari, Professor of Computer Science and Engineering and Adjunct Professor of Electrical Engineering
+Rohini Srihari, Professor of Computer Science and Engineering

 |Required Linguistics Courses

 |Required Computer Science Courses